Benjamin Scott: Purity campaign

 Along with Josephine Butler, W. T. Stead and the Salvation Army, Scott sought support to raise the age of consent, which was 12 years in the UK for most of the century.
 In 1879 with Alfred Stace Dyer, a prominent Quaker and publisher, he had set up the London Committee for Suppressing the Traffic in British Girls for Purposes of Continental Prostitution, and served as its chairman.
 The committee sought a rise in "social purity" and an end to the double standard between sexes, and had the support of Butler and other campaigners who were against the Contagious Diseases Acts.

 Dyer and Scott were both members of the Gospel Purity Association that in April 1885 achieved a prosecution against a brothel run by a notorious London madam named Mary Jeffries; she was defended by Montagu Williams, persuaded to plead guilty, and the resulting sentence was a fine rather than closure.
 The following month saw a change of tactics, the case having shown prostitution had support in high places.
 Scott met with Bramwell Booth and Stead at Salvation Army Headquarters, in an effort to get Stead to publish a child prostitution story in the Pall Mall Gazette, for which he was the editor.
 The outcome was the sensational Eliza Armstrong case, the publication of The Maiden Tribute of Modern Babylon in July, and Stead's resulting sentence of imprisonment.
 On 18 November, Scott gave a speech alongside Millicent Fawcett at the Exeter Hall in solidarity with Stead.
-The year's campaign culminated in the passing of the Criminal Law Amendment Act, and Scott published an account of his own efforts in a report to the London Committee, entitled Six Years' Labour and Sorrow.
+The year's campaign culminated in the passing of the Criminal Law Amendment Act; Scott published an account of his own efforts in a report to the London Committee entitled Six Years' Labour and Sorrow.

-Family & Weybridge
+Weybridge & family

-He married Kate Glegg (1812–1892), daughter of Captain Thomas Glegg (of the Dragoon Guards) and his wife Sophia, on 2 August 1842 at Byfleet in Surrey, with whom he had four children.
+He married Kate Glegg (1812–1892), daughter of the late Captain Thomas Glegg of the 17th Light Dragoons and his wife Sophia, on 2 August 1842 at Byfleet in Surrey, with whom he had four children.
 The family moved to the small town of Weybridge in 1854, having had a large house built for them close to the railway station.

 Scott was heavily involved with local matters and purchased at his own expense the plot of land to build a Congregational church for the town, inspired by the idea of evening services for the working classes.
 The construction of the church was completed in 1865 and still stands today as the Weybridge United Reformed Church.
 Scott's local collaborator François Baron was ordained as the church's first minister.
 Scott continued to foster local societies and champion local causes; a schoolroom was built behind the church and for a time free weekly lectures were given at his residence Heath House.
-In 1863 the Surrey Congregational Union had been established, and Scott appointed its first chairman.
+In 1863, the Surrey Congregational Union had been established and Scott appointed its first chairman.
 The family retained strong connections to Weybridge and the Surrey area for at least another two generations.